mkaszubowski/reefpoints/source/posts/2016-05-13-patterns-from-composable-helpers.md

 })
 ```

 Let me explain what happens with this observer.
 On the first line we define an observer that will be triggered every time `propertyPath` gets updated.
-In the function body we get the value of `propertyPath` and use it to define a new computed property _at runtime_, we do that using [`defineProperty`][defineproperty].
+In the function body we get the value of `propertyPath` and use it to define a new computed property _at runtime_.
+We do that using [`defineProperty`][defineproperty].
 This means that every time the `propertyPath`'s value changes, the `content` computed property gets redefined to point towards the correct path on the target object.

 ```js
 contentDidChange: observer('content', function() {